Group is dedicated to the implementation of oil and gas exploration and

 The contract on Block-10 was signed in November, and came into force in December 2012.
 Between 2013 and 2014, the block had been demined and between April 2014 and February 2015, two thousand linear kilometers of the block were covered by 2D seismic surveys.
 The seismic surveys helped determine the promising targets for exploration drilling activities.

 In 2017, LUKOIL and INPEX successfully tested the first Eridu 1 exploration well at Block 10.
 Testing of the Mishrif horizon revealed low-sulphur oil influx rate of over 1,000 cubic meters per day.
 It confirmed the geologists' prediction of a major hydrocarbon deposit at Block 10.

 The Karachaganak field is located in the West-Kazakhstan region, 140 km away from the city of Uralsk.
-The field reserves total 1.2 bn t of oil and condensate and over 1.35 trn m3 of gas.
 It is one of the world's largest oil and gas condensate fields.